 Use attractive and functional storage units to help divide the space.
 Perhaps opt for an L-shaped desk unit with modular cabinets and shelving, including the desk, to keep the workstation low profile and streamlined.

 Incorporate the decorative along with the utilitarian with attractive storage boxes to store office supplies.
-Balance the function with style, being sure to include a few of your favourite trinkets or keepsakes on the shelves, too.
+Balance the function with style, being sure to include a few of your favorite trinkets or keepsakes on the shelves, too.

 Transform an Awkward Nook

 If your home has a cramped or awkward nook that’s proved a challenge to put to good use, this is a perfect place to incorporate a tiny, but efficient workstation.